Ishanth-Hombaiah/pomodoro-timer/README.md

 # pomodoro-timer
-# This timer script times work and break sessions for the Pomodoro technique, which involves alternating between 25 minutes of work and 5 minutes of break time.
+This is a simple cmd prompt Pomodoro Timer script written in Python.
+This tool helps you boost productivity by breaking work into focused intervals (typically 25 minutes) followed by short breaks (typically 5 minutes), like the popular Pomodoro Technique.